isomerpages/moe-sji/_conduct-at-school/Code Of Conduct.md

 5\.
 We show loyalty to our school by choosing to wear the school attire correctly and with pride both on and off campus.

-1. The Josephian identity is one that is unique and distinctive and is expressed by the dignified manner with which the school uniform is to be worn according to the specifications stated in Appendix F. The school dress code emphasises the values of personal discipline and simplicity.
+a.
+The Josephian identity is one that is unique and distinctive and is expressed by the dignified manner with which the school uniform is to be worn according to the specifications stated in Appendix F. The school dress code emphasises the values of personal discipline and simplicity.
 We will therefore wear the prescribed school uniform with distinction and with pride so that others may easily identify us as Josephians.
 The haircut is also part of the school uniform.
-2. As we are part of the school community, we express our unity and community spirit by wearing only the official school/fraternity P.E.
+b.
+As we are part of the school community, we express our unity and community spirit by wearing only the official school/fraternity P.E.
 Attire for P.E. periods.
 Other approved T-shirts may be worn outside school hours and during co-curricular activities.
 Due to security reasons through easy identification, we do not come to school for any activity or training in outside clothes.
-3. We know that if we wish to play after school, we should be in full P.E attire so that we will not soil the school uniform which we may need to wear when we go home; and the school uniform has to be worn in a dignified manner because of the reasons mentioned above.
+c.
+We know that if we wish to play after school, we should be in full P.E attire so that we will not soil the school uniform which we may need to wear when we go home; and the school uniform has to be worn in a dignified manner because of the reasons mentioned above.
-4. We wear our full school uniform or P.E. attire even on Saturdays or during the holidays.
+c.
+We wear our full school uniform or P.E. attire even on Saturdays or during the holidays.
 We adhere to the specified haircut as long as we don any school attire; even during the school vacation, because of the reasons mentioned above.
 Due to reasons of decorum as well as reasons of safety, we will not wear slippers or sandals with any school attire for any school activity unless a school authority has given us permission to do so.
-5. We will wear the tie on at the start of assembly on the first school day of the week till the first recess bell.
+e.
+We will wear the tie on at the start of assembly on the first school day of the week till the first recess bell.